Mikroways/windows-packer-terraform-libvirt/README.md

 new base template image, and then create a windows virtual machine from this template.
 Follow this folder documentation.

+Once a machine is created, we will proceed to provision it with ansible.

 ## Ansible

 TODO